CQCL/guppylang/README.md

 ## Testing

-First, build the PyO3 Hugr validation library using
+First, build the PyO3 Hugr validation library from the `validator` directory using

 ```sh
 maturin develop
 ```

-from the `validator` directory.

 Run tests using

 ```sh
 pytest -v
 ```